 Overall, I’d recommend Skritter to learners that are serious about learning to write in Japanese or Chinese.
 Some people will prefer practicing with pen and paper, which is a fine option, but Skritter’s SRS makes your time spent with the app much more efficient.

-You can save 45% on the first six months by signing up using the link below.
+You can save 10% on any subscription by signing up with the link below.